mWater/mwater-visualization/src/axes/Axis Design.md

 `year`: year only e.g. `2015-01-01`. type date `yearmonth`: year and month only e.g. `2015-02-01`. type date `month`: month only e.g. `02`. type enum

+### bin

+min and max are computed by the AxisComponent when it is loaded if the values are not already present.